mermaid-js/mermaid/docs/development.md

 We are a little less strict here, it is OK to commit directly in the `develop` branch if you are a collaborator.

-The documentation is located in the `docs` directory and organized according to relevant subfolder.
+The documentation is located in the `src/docs` directory and organized according to relevant subfolder.

+The `docs` folder will be automatically generated when committing to `src/docs` and should not be edited manually.

 We encourage contributions to the documentation at [mermaid-js/mermaid/docs](https://github.com/mermaid-js/mermaid/tree/develop/docs).
 We publish documentation using GitHub Pages with [Docsify](https://www.youtube.com/watch?v=TV88lp7egMw\&t=3s)